Inspire Investing: Inspire's Biblical ETF [NYSE: BLES] Exceeds Secular Benchmarks

 The Fund is not actively managed and the Adviser will not sell shares of an equity security due to current or projected underperformance of a security, industry or sector, unless that security is removed from the Index or the selling of shares of that security is otherwise required upon a rebalancing of the Index as addressed in the Index methodology.
 Tracking error may occur because of imperfect correlation between the Fund's holdings of portfolio securities and those in the Index.
 The Fund's use of a representative sampling approach, if used, could result in its holding a smaller number of securities than are in the Index.
 To the extent the assets in the Fund are smaller, these risks will be greater.

-Before investing, consider the fund's investment objectives, risks, charges and expenses.
-To obtain a prospectus which contains this and other information, call 877.658.9473, or visit www.inspireetf.com.
+Before investing, consider the funds' investment objectives, risks, charges and expenses.
+To obtain a prospectus which contains this and other information, call 877.658.9473, or visit http://www.inspireetf.com.
 Read it carefully.
 The Inspire ETFs are distributed by Northern Lights Distributors, LLC, Member FINRA/SIPC.
 Inspire and Northern Lights Distributors, LLC are not affiliated.
-3745-NLD-10/08/2019
+3792-NLD-10/17/2019

 SOURCE: Inspire Investing